FUSIONFoundation/dcrm-go/README.md

 The above test network is a cross client one based on the ethash proof-of-work consensus algorithm.
 As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty / security.
 Go Ethereum also supports connecting to a proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) (operated by members of the community).
 This network is lighter, more secure, but is only supported by go-ethereum.

 ```
-$ geth --rinkeby console
+$ gfsn --rinkeby console
 ```

 ### Configuration

-As an alternative to passing the numerous flags to the `geth` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `gfsn` binary, you can also pass a configuration file via:

 ```
-$ geth --config /path/to/your_config.toml
+$ gfsn --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ geth --your-favourite-flags dumpconfig
+$ gfsn --your-favourite-flags dumpconfig
 ```

 *Note: This works only with geth v1.6.0 and above.*